LAAS Current Corporate Jet Register

-This searchable data file is based on the annual LAAS publication Corporate Jets of the World (published in January each year) and is to be updated at the end of each month with that month's changes, which will then also be published in Aviation News and Review.
-Wherever possible errors and additional information will be amended on a day by day basis.
+This searchable data file is based on the annual LAAS publication Business Aircraft of the World - Jets and Turboprops (published in January each year) and is updated at the end of each month with that month's changes, which will then also be published in Aviation News & Review.
+The Business Jet Register includes:

 Some comments on the registrations